hdadvisors/chesterfield-market-analysis/docs/part-2a-3.md

 # Market comparison {#part-2a-3}

 This section will make comparisons between recent multifamily developments and existing rental supply in the county.
-For the purposes of this section, "recent" developers are those built in the past five years, are under construction, or are proposed.
+For the purposes of this section, "recent" developments are those built in the past five years, are under construction, or are proposed.
 This analysis does not include single-family rentals, nor manufactured home communities.